 Layered throughout In Our Nature, environmental education serves as a bridge across differences and challenges.
 Chicago's Southside Blooms transforms vacant lots into thriving flower farms while creating economic opportunities for young people.
 Lexington’s own Red Oaks Forest School builds confidence and critical thinking skills through child-led exploration in nature.
 And in Texas, programs are making environmental learning accessible—and enjoyable—regardless of background or circumstance.

 The educators in this film are developing environmentally literate residents—people who understand environmental systems, can think critically about global and local issues, and who have the skills, motivation, and dedication to pursue solutions.
+The film also highlights thoughts from three current and past NAAEE board members—Mary Ford, Jaime González, and Sheila Williams Ridge—who believe in the power of nature and environmental education to create positive change in our communities.

 In Our Nature is a testament to the power of environmental education to create the more sustainable, equitable world we all envision.